-Neal Baxley is a seventh-generation farmer and owns and operates Baxley Farms, LLC, along with his father, Steve, and brother, Gene Robert.
+Neal Baxley is the 2023 secretary of the board and is a seventh-generation farmer.
+He owns and operates Baxley Farms, LLC, along with his father, Steve, and brother, Gene Robert.
 They grow Virginia and runner peanuts, corn, cotton, soybeans and tobacco and have a cattle and hog operation.
 Baxley graduated from The Citadel with a Bachelor of Science in civil and environmental engineering.
 He and his wife, Amanda, have three daughters: Madison Kate, Myra Elizabeth and Magnolia Grace.

 Baxley is involved in a number of industry and professional organizations.
 He is the current state director of the Marion County Farm Bureau and current member of the South Carolina Peanut Board, South Carolina Farm Bureau State Board and South Carolina Pork Board.
 In addition, Baxley has served as past-chairman of the Tobacco Advisory Committee for the South Carolina Farm Bureau, Tobacco Advisory Committee for the American Farm Bureau Federation, South Carolina Department of Agriculture Tobacco Board, Marion County Farm Service Agency County Committee and South Carolina Farm Bureau Young Farmer & Rancher Committee.
 He is a deacon at Mullins Presbyterian Church.